lrngdtascinc/Unemployment_Analysis/README.md

 ## 2020 Unemployment Insights

-#### If we llok at the bar graph we can see that the states most effected at this time were California, New York, New Mexico, Nevada, and Hawaii.
-THe states that were least effected were South Dekota, Nebraska, Utah, Kansas, and North Dekota.
+#### If we look at the bar graph for 2020 we can see that the states most effected at this time were Nevada, Hawaii, Michigan, Rhode Island, and Illinois.
+The states that were least effected were Wyoming, Nebraska, Connecticut, North Dekota, and South Dekota.

 ![2020 Unemployment Rates](https://github.com/lrngdtascinc/Unemployment_Analysis/blob/1475f6212acc8a61c4eee2cf017816fdbc8b9458/2020%20Unemployment%20Rate%20Percentage.png)

 ## 2021 Unemployment Insights

-####
+#### If we look at the bar graph for 2021 we can see that the states most effected at this time were California, New York, New Mexico, Nevada, and Hawaii.
+THe states that were least effected were South Dekota, Nebraska, Utah, Kansas, and North Dekota.

 ![2021 Unemployment Rates]()